Art

 “Review: Contested Bodies,” Corridor8, 6 December 2023

-“The longer you look, the darker it gets: reassessing Gustav Klimt’s The Kiss,” The Guardian, 30 October 2023
+“The longer you look, the darker it gets: reassessing Gustav Klimt’s The Kiss,” the Guardian, 30 October 2023

 “At Frieze Masters, ‘Modern Women’ Highlights Overlooked Women Artists,” Artsy, 12 October 2023